lcl-hse/LangExBank/README_old.md

 ### Editing created quiz
 Navigate to the <b>Quizzes</b> panel and select created quiz.
 You can edit questions and answers to them, add right answers in case of <i>short answer</i> questions and add distractor oprions in case of <i>multiple choice</i> questions.
 If you made a mistake editing just click <b>Restore to default</b> in question or answer field to restore its text to value from the database.
 When you are done please click <b>Save changes</b> to apply your changes to quiz.

-You can change whether you want the test takers to be able to access reference materials website with the option "allow acces to reference" (at the bottom of the page).
-If the option is not selected, the results of student are automatically submitted after TIME_PER_TRY seconds if they switch from the tab with test.
-Also the students can switch tabs without auto-submitting no more than TRIES times.

 ### Previewing and taking a quiz
 To preview a quiz just select <i>Preview</i> option right to quiz name at the <b>Quizzes</b> panel.
 To share quiz with your students copy URL from your adress bar at the preview page and send it to them.
 When you are ready click <b>Submit answers</b> at the bottom of the page.
 Then you will be redirected to the page with your results in quiz.